danieldavidson/SecureCodingDojo-Wiki/Home.md

-# Welcome to the SecureCodingDojo wiki!
+# Welcome to the Secure Coding Dojo wiki!

 Please review the wiki pages for information on compiling, deploying and enhancing this project.